-It’s still a free solution for many (Zenefits makes their profit by acting as a brokerage medical, dental, vision, life & disability, FSA & HSA) but Zenefits now offers three premium tiers with a monthly subscription cost per employee.
+Zenefits offers two tiers with a monthly subscription cost per employee plus add-on apps.
 What you pay will depend on which features you need, but in general, the cost is still much lower than solutions from the enterprise market.

 Zoho People is part of Zoho’s online suite of productivity apps for businesses.
 If you know anything about Zoho, you know they tend to play the less-expensive underdog role in a number of other software categories, and their human resource management is no exception.